zekrom-vale/ZekDex/README.md

 # ZekDex

 ZekDex is a comprehensive R package that serves as a rich resource for Pokémon enthusiasts and data scientists alike.
 It offers a wide array of datasets about Pokémon, encompassing a multitude of aspects that make these creatures unique.

 Key features of ZekDex include:
 - **National Dex Information**: This provides a complete listing of Pokémon as per the National Dex, which is a catalogue of Pokémon species in the order they were discovered.
 - **Legendary and Mythical Pokémon Groupings**: This categorizes Pokémon into their respective Legendary and Mythical groups, offering insights into their rarity and special attributes.
-- **Base Stats**: This includes the fundamental statistics of each Pokémon, such as their attack power, defense, speed, and more.
+- **Base Stats**: This includes the fundamental statistics of each Pokémon, such as their attack power, defense, speed, and more per generation.
 - **Evolution and Family Information**: This provides details about the evolutionary stages of Pokémon and their familial connections.
 - **Random Pokémon Generation**: ZekDex also includes functions that allow users to generate random Pokémon, adding an element of surprise and discovery.
+- And much more!

 ZekDex is committed to providing up-to-date and accurate information about Pokémon.
 It draws its data from Bulbapedia, a community-driven Pokémon encyclopedia.
 As of the time of writing, ZekDex includes data for Pokémon generations I through IX.

 One of the standout features of ZekDex is its ability to stay current.
 If the package's data ever falls behind, users have the capability to generate up-to-date information.
 This ensures that ZekDex remains a reliable and timely resource for Pokémon data.

 Whether you're a researcher conducting a data analysis project, or a fan interested in the fascinating world of Pokémon, ZekDex is a valuable tool to have in your R library.

 ## Data Formats and Accessibility

-The datasets incorporated in this package are primarily stored in the `.rda` format, which is a binary format native to R. This format is particularly beneficial for R users as it allows for efficient storage and quick data loading, thereby enhancing the overall user experience with this package.
+The datasets incorporated in this package are primarily stored in the `.rda` format, which is a binary format native to R.
+This format is particularly beneficial for R users as it allows for efficient storage and quick data loading, thereby enhancing the overall user experience with this package.

 However, we understand that users might want to utilize this data outside the R environment.
 To cater to this need, we also provide the data in the universally recognized `.csv` format.
 These `.csv` files can be easily imported into various data analysis software and programming languages, offering users the flexibility to work with the data in an environment of their choice.

 You can locate these `.csv` files in the `/data` directory of the package.
 This directory has been structured to ensure easy navigation and quick access to the required datasets.

 In summary, whether you're working within the R ecosystem or venturing outside it, we've got you covered with our dual data format availability.
 Happy data exploring!

 ## Installation